perry-contribs/clappr-detach-plugin/README.md

-# Warning

-This plugin is being moved to https://www.npmjs.com/package/@globocom/clappr-detach-plugin

 # clappr-detach-plugin

+Note: this plugin was previously called `clappr-detach-plugin`, but has changed to `@globocom/clappr-detach-plugin`.

 A [Clappr](https://github.com/clappr/clappr) plugin to detach the video.